Forecast

 MONSOON UPDATE

-The Southwest Monsoon season set in during late May 2024 and is expected to persist until late September or early October with the prevailing winds blowing predominantly from the southeast or southwest.
+The Southwest Monsoon season set in during early June 2025 and is expected to persist until late September or early October with the prevailing winds blowing predominantly from the southeast or southwest.
 During the Southwest Monsoon season, the monsoon rain band is located far north of the Equator and Singapore is climatologically drier compared to other times of the year.

 During the season, tropical cyclones in the Western Pacific Ocean and/or the South China Sea can bring heavy rainfall over parts of the northern ASEAN region, mostly over the Philippines and Vietnam.
 The rain bands from these tropical cyclones can have an indirect influence on the weather over the equatorial Southeast Asia region, including Singapore.
 The presence of these tropical cyclones can at times induce the development of squall lines over Sumatra or the Strait of Malacca (Sumatra squalls).
 The eastward passage of these squalls towards the South China Sea can bring widespread thundery showers with gusty winds over Singapore between the predawn hours and morning.